mshultin/CST276SRS01/README.md

 Specification:

-    - Create an empty Visual Studio solution named CST276SRS01.
+    x- Create an empty Visual Studio solution named CST276SRS01.
-    - Delete the CST276SRS01 project from your solution and repository.
+    x- Delete the CST276SRS01 project from your solution and repository.

-    - Create a console project named Observer.
+    x- Create a console project named Observer.
-    - Implement the Observer pattern from the GoF as shown in the UML Class Diagram (p294)
+    x- Implement the Observer pattern from the GoF as shown in the UML Class Diagram (p294)
-    - Don't forget: Pattern citation is required for all projects, including this one.
+    x- Don't forget: Pattern citation is required for all projects, including this one.

     - Create a .dll project named WeatherStation.
     - Implement the WeatherStation namespace code in the WeatherStation.dll project.